Khendi1/PVS/README.md

     - supports a perlin noise wave form for more dynamic modulations
     - can be linked to any parameter in the ParamsTable
     - can be linked to other oscillator parameters
-- shape generator
+- Shape generator
     - show circles, squares, triangles, short rays
     - shape line weight & fill color parameters (hsv, opacity)
     - shape size, position, and rotation control
     - tiling across x and y axis
     - tiling pitch across x and y axis
-- pattern generator
+- Pattern generator
     - attempts to emulate oscilator effects used analog video synthesis
     - creates moving BRG bars, waves, concentric circles
 - metaballs